xaya/xaya_tutorials/Unity Mover/README.md

 *IN PROGRESS...*

 This tutorial demonstrates how to wire up a game to run on the XAYA platform.
 Of particular interest, it shows how to use libxayagame and various RPCs.
 But most importantly, it shows how to write a simple game on the XAYA platform.
 Portions of this tutorial repeat portions of other tutorials.
+This tutorial is written such that you can skip around easily to those parts of greatest interest to you.

 You'll need to download the code.
-It's available here.
+It's available [here](Unity%20Mover%20Code.zip).
 Extract the ZIP file.
 You'll find 3 projects inside the folder.

 1. BitcoinLib: The RPC library
 2. XAYAWrapper: The libxayagame wrapper